gdslab/uas_data_sharing_via_clouds/readme.md

 Written by Jinha Jung (jinha@purdue.edu), Jose L. Landivar Scott (jose.landivarscott@ag.tamu.edu).
 Please contact authors for any questions on this tutorial.

+Acknowledgement: We really appreciate support from **Oracle for Research** for providing Oracle Cloud Infrastructure (OCI) credits.
+Please contact Bryan Barker (bryan.barker@oracle.com) for any further questions on OCI.

 ## How to set up a web server using OCI

 1. Creating an account on OCI